macs30123-s24/final-project-reddit-wsb-volatility-prediction/README.md

 ### Computational challenge

-Even trimmed down to the seven fields our model needs, the daily CRSP panel still contains **25 732 243 rows.
-Each experiment must
+### Computational challenge

-* **scan the full table once** and cache it in executor memory;
+Even after we prune the CRSP file to the **seven columns** we actually need, the daily panel still weighs in at **25  732  243 rows**.
+Processing it is hard for three reasons:

-* compute four overlapping **rolling realised-volatility windows** (1, 5, 22, 63 days) for every stock, yielding $\sim10^{10}$ element-wise operations;
+1. **Sheer volume of rolling math** – For every stock we must slide four overlapping windows (1, 5, 22, 63 days) across the entire date range.
+That is on the order of **10 billion elementary operations**, impossible to hold in RAM or loop through in pandas.

-* **join** those daily σ-series with \~20 million Reddit-day observations on the composite key *(PERMNO, date)*;
+2. **High-cardinality join** – Each day-level σ vector has to be merged with roughly **20 million** Reddit-day records on the composite key *(PERMNO, date)*.
+Without a distributed hash join this would devolve into an N × M Cartesian nightmare.

-* feed the resulting 30 K-column design matrix into cross-validated Ridge models.
+3. **Wide design matrix for CV** – Once the join is done, every observation carries four HAR lags plus a 768-dim FinBERT vector, giving a huge column feature block.
+Feeding that into a five-λ, three-fold Ridge grid means fitting **15 dense linear systems per window**, far beyond memory limit.

-That workload is far beyond the memory and I/O budget of a laptop or single-node pandas script.
+Together these steps exceed both the I/O bandwidth and the memory footprint of any single-node setup, and justify the Spark-based, partition-by-PERMNO pipeline we run on Midway’s multi-core executors.

 ### Realised Volatility